$15 Intro to Improv Workshop

 Students will explore the fundamental principles of improvisation through exercises in agreement, commitment, spontaneity, and listening.
 No prior performance or improv experience are necessary.
 Classes build upon one another, allowing novice improvisers to grow and be challenged at a comfortable rate.
 Sessions are designed so students will build a strong foundation as a confident performer.
 You will amaze yourself with your newfound skills at the last class performance in front of your friends and family!

-Now apply what you’ve learned in Level 101 to create long form scenes.
-This class is heavy on exercises in the fundamental structural components of long form: scene work, group games, patterns, offers, and relationships.
-Students will emerge from Level 201 with the tools necessary to stage longer pieces with recurring themes and rich characters.
-Prerequisite: Level 101.
+Now apply what you’ve learned in Level 101 to focus on "the game of the scene".
+This class is heavy on exercises in the structural components of game-based, longform improv: zeroing-in on one idea at a time and playing them to their comedic high points.
+Students will emerge from Level 201 with the tools necessary to stage longer, intertwining scenes with recurring themes, rich characters, and fun relationship dynamics.
+Prerequisite: Level 101

 Level 302: Advanced Short Form Improv

 You’ve learned the basics, now dive into the magical world of short form improv.
 Students will focus on performance techniques and game theory.
 Students will engage in a variety of short form formats including guessing, gimmick, firing line, audience participation, gibberish, and more.
 Last class is a performance for friends and family.

 Make good scenes great with the right kind of characters.
 A character without consistency is a crazy person.
 A character without action is just a silly voice.
 And a character without reaction is a like playing with a wall!
 This class will push deeper into point of view and behavioral games in order to create exciting, believable and helpful characters.
 You’ll learn more advanced techniques for telling stories and initiating, maintaining, and enriching scenes.
 Prerequisites: Level 101 and Level 201